mingi-sid/r52-raw/README.md

 TOTAL             6560  2570
 ```

+## Format

+File encoding is UTF-8.
+There is no header.

+There are 4 columns, each are file id, category id, name of the category, and the raw text.

+Columns are distinguished with tabs (\t).

+The category id is given in the alphabetical order.

+The raw text (most of them) contains New-line character (\n), so its quoted with quote sign. (")

+## Notes

-I do not have any copyright of this dataset.
+I do not own any copyright of this dataset.

 If you're using Pandas, you can load the file by